UniMath/agda-unimath/src/metric-spaces/pointwise-epsilon-delta-continuous-maps-metric-spaces.lagda.md

 ## Idea

 An
-{{#concept "ε-δ pointwise continuous map" Disambiguation="between metric spaces" Agda=pointwise-continuous-map-Metric-Space}}
+{{#concept "pointwise ε-δ continuous map" Disambiguation="between metric spaces" Agda=pointwise-continuous-map-Metric-Space}}
 from a [metric space](metric-spaces.metric-spaces.md) `X` to a metric space `Y` is a map `f : X → Y` such that for every `x : X`, the [ε-δ limit](metric-spaces.epsilon-delta-limits-of-maps-metric-spaces.md) of `f`